Toma400/Baedoor_Encyclopaedia/Baedoor.md

 ### 🪔 Baedoor as notebook RPG

-There was several iterations of Baedoor RPG games introduced by that time, each one showed also new lands (respectively: Baedoor Island, WesternWald, Vershation Highlands, Northern Isles, Arennan, Rossevette).
+There was several iterations of Baedoor RPG games introduced by that time, each one showed also new lands (respectively: Baedoor Island, WesternWald, Vershaton Highlands, Northern Isles, Arennan, Rossevette).
 They didn't change RPG system a lot though, so we can say about versions such as 1.0, 1.1 etc.